Config¶

 app.config.get("@obsidian.debug");

-The path can be absolute (when starting with @
+The path can be absolute (when starting with @) or relative.

 Absolute Paths¶